Quantum-One-DLT/bcc-sl/tools/README.md

 * `bcc-dht-keygen` - Generate a DHT key.
 * `bcc-genupdate` - Generate an update for the Bcc SL network.
 * `bcc-keygen` - Generate keyfiles for the Bcc SL network.
-* `bcc-launcher` - A program that launches the Bcc SL code and the Bezalel wallet.
+* `bcc-launcher` - A program that launches the Bcc SL code and the Klarity wallet.
 * `bcc-addr-convert` - A tool to convert vending addresses between mainnet and testnet address format.